Skip to main content

 Nurses

-- Supervise and/or educate facility staff on the patient’s fall risk status and current safety measures
+• Supervise or educate facility staff on a patient’s fall risk status and current safety measures

 Physical Therapists

-- Provide more advanced vestibular evaluation and rehabilitation (when specially trained and/or certified)
+• Provide more advanced vestibular evaluation and rehabilitation (when specially trained or certified)

 Occupational Therapists

-- Provide more advanced vestibular evaluation and rehabilitation (when specially trained and/or certified)
+• Provide more advanced vestibular evaluation and rehabilitation (when specially trained or certified)

 Other Care Team Members

-- Pharmacists: Review medications for side effects (dizziness, light-headedness, altered blood pressure, etc.) that may affect balance and work with physicians to minimize side effects of consider alternate medication options
+• Pharmacists: Review medications for side effects (dizziness, light-headedness, altered blood pressure, etc.) that may affect balance; work with physicians to minimize side effects or consider alternate medication options

-- Audiologists: Assess hearing and screens for vestibular-related issues that may affect balance
+• Audiologists: Assess hearing and conduct screening for vestibular-related issues that may affect balance

-Community-based organizations (such as senior centers, parks/recreation departments, hospitals, churches, etc.) may also provide support resource such as affordable exercise/activity options.
+Community-based organizations (such as senior centers, parks/recreation departments, hospitals, churches, etc.) may also provide support resources such as affordable exercise/activity options.

 ASSESSING A PATIENT’S FALL RISK